jbcodeforce/shift_left_utils/docs/blue_green_deploy.md

 ### Flink pipelines deployment

-To illustrate the needs, we will start by this flink pipeline topology, running in production:
+To illustrate the process, we will start by this flink pipeline topology, running in production:

 <figure markdown="span">
 ![](./images/bg_2_3_0.drawio.png){ width=800 }
 <caption>**Figure 4**: Current Flink Statements in production</caption>
 </figure>

-The process needs to get the list of changed flink statements from a given tag or date on a given git branch.
-The shift left tool can get the list of statements modified from a date:
+The process starts by getting the list of changed flink statements from a given tag or date, on a given git branch.
+The shift left tool can get the list of statements modified, in a given branch, from a given date:

 ```sh
 # At the project folder level do: